Two Locations, Nation-wide Delivery

 This page is a general summary of warranty protection available for new modular homes purchased from Leland’s Modular.
 It does not replace or override any of the following documents:

-• Your structural warranty documentation
+• Your warranty documentation

 • Any manufacturer warranties on specific products or materials